konstantinlindner/file-metadata/README.md

 - durationMs (duration in ms)
 - size (file size in bytes)

-For CSV, it takes a single CSV file with at least one header named "link" containing the urls.
+For CSV input, it takes a single CSV file with at least one header named "link" containing the urls.
 It will return a CSV and JSON file with the same fields as in the input file, with the addition of fields:

 - duration (duration in seconds)
 - durationMs (duration in ms)